Image icon for Everypaw's claim information page

 Beauceron, Bernese Mountain Dog, Bulldog, Bullmastiff, Deerhound, Dogue de Bordeaux, Estrela Mountain Dog, Giant Schnauzer, Great Dane, Irish Wolfhound, Leonberger, Mastiff, Neapolitan Mastiff, Newfoundland, Old English Bulldog, Old English Sheepdog, Poodle (Standard), Pyrenean Mountain Dog, Rhodesian Ridgeback, Rottweiler, Shar Pei, St Bernard, Tibetan Mastiff, Utonagan.

-For policies bought on or after 13th March 2024, at the renewal after your pet reaches the upper ages, excess will be as follows:
+For policies bought on or after 13th March 2024, at the renewal after your pet reaches the upper ages, your excess will be as follows:

 • For cat and dog policies with only a set excess, it would be your set excess plus 25% of the claim amount